 (Photo credit: patries71 photo stream Flickr)

-There are three primary layers of credibility in a typical Internet debate:
+There are five primary layers of credibility in a typical Internet debate:

-- The guy who makes claims without ever providing links to reliable sources.
+- The guy who never provides links to sources.

 - The guy who makes claims and provides multiple links to peer reviewed science journals and respected sources of journalism.

-Speed-read past number one.
+Speed-read past #1.
 He is the chaff amongst the wheat.
 People will say the damnedest things from behind the safety and anonymity of their firewalls.
 Most if not everything this person says has the potential to be complete bullshit.

 You will not know that guy #2 is simply passing along vested interest talking points and Internet urban legends unless you follow at least some of his links back to their sources.
 Take everything this guy says with a huge grain of salt.
-It is likely that he makes a living from one of those vested interests (corn farmers tend to be very pro-corn ethanol).
+He may make a living from one of those vested interests (corn farmers tend to be very pro-corn ethanol).
 We are all susceptible to a phenomenon known as subconscious rationalization bias.

 "It is difficult to get a man to understand something when his salary depends upon his not understanding it."--Upton Sinclair

 Lies come in many flavors.
 Self-deception is very real and very common.
 We are all susceptible to it to varying degrees.
 Once you believe what you are saying is true, you can't really be called a liar.
-Most televangelists fall in this category.
+I suspect that most televangelists fall in this category.
 That is what the scientific method tries to do--short-circuit the tendency to self-deceive.

 It is important to follow links and give them at least a cursory glance because people will sometimes provide links with headlines that appear to support their case just to make themselves look more legitimate, assuming most people don't follow links anyway, which is true.
 It's amazing how often people will provide links to articles that upon closer inspection actually hurt their argument.
 Right click on links and open them in new tabs to check later.

 Zeroing in on the highest probability argument isn't very difficult if you follow these rules and assuming you have a choice.
-Most Internet debates are just a couple of baboons arguing and neither one have a clue.
-It is extremely rare to find truly knowledgeable individuals going at each other.
+Many Internet debates are just a couple of baboons arguing and neither one have a clue.
+It is uncommon to find truly knowledgeable individuals going at each other.
 When you find two guys throwing links at one another you have no choice but to follow the links and evaluate them if you want to know which one is the idiot.

 I think it was Vladimir Lenin who said, "A lie told often enough becomes truth."
 As a nation we recently witnessed this phenomenon when the Bush administration managed to convince most Americans that Iraq was involved with the 9/11 terrorist attack.
 It actually works.
 Politicians from both sides of the aisle use this technique to great effect.